 International Relations (IR) is one of those topics under UPSC General Studies Paper 2 that is both highly dynamic and challenging to study at the same time.

-To study international relations for your UPSC is an inevitable part of your IAS preparation.
-You will not only have to refer to great books but also keep up with the recent developments over the world, especially with regards to India.
+Studying international relations for your UPSC is an inevitable part of your IAS preparation.
+You will not only have to refer to great international relations books for UPSC but also keep up with the recent developments over the world, especially with regards to India.

-In this article, we will explore the syllabus for international relations, and also study important concepts of international relations and international affairs from the UPSC CSE perspective.
+In this article, you will explore what are international relations?
+The syllabus for international relations, and also study important concepts of international relations and international affairs from the UPSC CSE perspective.

 To make the most of your preparation, make it a point to understand your syllabus well.
 Besides a strong foundational knowledge, you must read the newspaper daily, especially the columns related to foreign policies and India’s Relations with other nations.

-Your Go-to Plan For Preparing International Relations For UPSC CSE
+Plan for Preparing International Relations for UPSC CSE

 Every year, there are questions asked for around 100 marks from this section.
 Taking this topic lightly should not even be a thought for you.